 COVID-19 has changed the way we live and how we do business.
 While most medical practices remain open, many have quickly adapted to the new requirements to maintain social distancing in order to flatten the curve.
 As a result, the majority of Dr Gilbert's consultations will be via Telehealth (video) or phone, and for those who it is deemed necessary, a face to face appointment will be offered.
 Although early efforts with social distancing in Australia were successful in keeping our cases of COVID-19 low and the burden on the health care system manageable, the recent increase in cases is very concerning.
 Consequently, Dr Gilbert will be continuing with virtual appointments for the immediate future.

 Telehealth is Dr Gilbert's preferred method of contact for new patient appointments, while phone consults will typically suffice for reviews.
-Skype is the primary method of connecting through Telehealth and all new patient appointments will be provided with a confirmation letter that details how to connect.
-We ask that all new patients download Skype and add firstname.lastname@example.org as a contact prior to your initial appointment in order to minimize technical issues during consultation time.
+Doxy.me is the method used to connect through Telehealth and all new patient appointments will be provided with a confirmation letter that details how to connect using the link doxy.me/drtrinagilbert.
+We ask that all patients log in to this address 10 minutes ahead of your appointment and do a "pre-call test" in order to minimize technical issues during consultation time.
 If you are having difficulty connecting, please contact us as soon as possible to arrange an alternative method.

 We understand that this is a stressful and uncertain time.
 We remain open for business and will do our best to keep you safe and healthy.
 If you feel there is another way we can accomodate your needs, please feel free to ask.